vapor-ware/kubetest/docs/markers.rst

 Set ``create`` to False to not create any namespace.
 Set ``name`` to a string to use give the namespace a specific name, or set to None to generate a unique name.

+Note: When ``create`` is False, the objects created by test test are not automatically deleted

 Examples
 ~~~~~~~~
 - Do not create a namespace for a given test